timescale/docs.timescale.com-content/api.md

 ## drop_chunks() [](drop_chunks)

+Removes data chunks whose time range falls completely before (or after) a specified time, operating either across all hypertables or for a specific one.

-Removes data chunks that are older than a given time interval across all hypertables or a specific one.
-Chunks are removed only if _all_ of their data is beyond the cut-off point, so the remaining data may contain timestamps that are before the cut-off point, but only one chunk's worth.
+Chunks are defined by a certain start and end time.
+If `older_than` is specified, a chunk is dropped if its end time is older than the specified timestamp.
+Alternatively, if `newer_than` is specified, a chunk is dropped if its start time is newer than the specified timestamp.
+Note that, because chunks are removed if and only if their time range falls fully before (or after) the specified timestamp, the remaining data may still contain timestamps that are before (or after) the specified one.

 #### Required Arguments [](drop_chunks-required-arguments)